samtron1412/docs/soc/edu/learning.md

 # How do we learn?

 - DISCLAIMER: This is my way of learning.
 It is effective for me based on my research and experience.
 However, everyone is different, so the right way to learn is relative.
 Thus, everyone needs to find his or her own way of learning.

+## Factors affecting learning

+### External factors

+- Heredity: biological traits
+- Status: rich vs. poor => physically healthy or not, opportunities
+- Physical environment: learning space, classroom vs. open space
+    * Create a unique space for learning that you enjoy
+    * Only for learning not for anything else (DON'T watch movie there)

+### Internal factors

+- Goals: specific and clear
+    + Immediate goals: TODOs
+    + Distant goals: long term
+- Motivational behaviors:
+    + This behavior arouses and regulates the student's internal energies.
+    + Spending time in a natural setting:
+        * Going for a walk in a park
+    + Watching a inspirational movie or documentary
+- Interest
+- Attention: a mode of the brain
+- Attitude: a way of thinking when you counter different situations
+- Aptitude (năng khiếu): natural abilities
+- Emotional conditions: emotions are physiological states of being.
+- Learning activities: practice
+- Testing: measure the mastery of knowledge, mastery learning approach
--
+- Guidance: tutoring one-on-one

 ## Reasons of ignorance